Purchasing from Compliance Carbon Markets

 However, North American markets, like California’s cap-and-trade program and the RGGI, are more insulated from these changes because decisions around the allowance cap are made years in advance, and price triggers that would result in releasing more allowances are higher than current prices.
 RGGI’s price trigger to release more allowances is $13 per allowance (increasing by 7% per year) which is approximately 40% higher than RGGI’s current price at $9.30.
 It is worth noting that prices have increased substantially over the past several auctions, making it possible for the price trigger to be reached.
 California’s cap-and-trade program’s cap is set to decline by an average of 4% per year until 2030 and by approximately 3% of the 2020 cap per year under RGGI.
 For this reason, the brokers we reviewed engaged exclusively in North American compliance markets.

 The track record of the compliance markets themselves is difficult to ascertain.
 In California, where the cap-and-trade program covers 85% of the state’s emissions, statewide GHG emissions declined 5.3% between 2013, when the program was formed, and 2017.
 Under RGGI, power plant emissions reductions in participating states are down 47%, exceeding reductions of power plants in the rest of the United States by 90%.
 However, it is difficult to establish causality between emissions reductions and specific programs and policies.
 In the same time these cap-and-trade programs have existed, energy efficiency technologies have improved, renewable energy costs have come down, and other climate policies have come into effect.
 Critics point out that California’s program has made too many concessions to the oil and gas industry, does not hold individual polluters responsible, and potentially weakens other climate regulations.
 Polluters have the ability to use carbon offsets towards meeting a small portion of their compliance obligation, which risks diluting the impact of cap-and-trade programs given the challenges seen with forestry offsets in particular.
 Polluters may also choose to move their polluting activities to non-regulated states to bring their internal costs down, meaning that despite regional decreases in emissions, overall emissions remain the same.
 For example, under RGGI, electricity imported from outside the participating states has significantly increased in the last 10 years.
+This is a form of leakage, where carbon pollution just shifts from one jurisdiction to another.
 Research is being done to understand the impact of overlapping climate policies and other unintended consequences of cap-and-trade systems.
 Establishing a causal link between cap-and-trade programs and actual emissions reductions – especially in an environment of overlapping climate policies, industry loopholes, and lower costs for green technology – can be difficult.
 As a result, we rate purchasing from compliance carbon markets as low on our causality metric.